-In 2018, nearly 10,000 accountants and auditors called Utah home according to the U.S. Bureau of Labor Statistics More than half of them were in Salt Lake City, an area with a reputation for being a financial services industry powerhouse, where controllers, internal and external auditors, managerial accountants, forensic accountants and others find no shortage of opportunities with insurance companies, banks and brokerages.
+In 2020, more than 11,000 accountants and auditors called Utah home, according to the Bureau of Labor Statistics (BLS).
+More than half of them (6,590) were in Salt Lake City, an area with a reputation for being a financial services industry powerhouse, where controllers, internal and external auditors, managerial accountants, forensic accountants, and others find no shortage of opportunities with insurance companies, banks and brokerages.

 As every accountant knows, averages can be pretty misleading across large groups or diverse populations.
 That’s definitely true for accountants themselves.
-Salaries in different industries, at different locations, with different levels of experience, or with different credentials, can vary dramatically in terms of salary potential.
+The earning power for accountants in different industries, in different parts of the state, and with different levels of experience can and do widely vary.

 Salaries for Accountants in Different Specialized Roles

 The good news is that the BLS also provides plenty of insight into the earning power of Utah’s accountants based on a variety of factors, such as experience, industry, and role/specialty.